janisrael/lotto-center-frontend/vue-material-dashboard-laravel/README.md

 You have the option to edit the current logged in user's profile information (name, email, profile picture) and password.
 To access this page, just click the "**User Profile**" link in the left sidebar or add **/user-profile** in the URL.

-The `src\views\examples-api\profile` is the folder with Vue components that handle the update of the user information and password.
+The `src\views\user\profile` is the folder with Vue components that handle the update of the user information and password.

 #### Profile edit example